Helpful basic grooming tips:

-Establish a regular grooming routine (including nail trimming) with each of your cats early in your relationship, especially when you introduce a new cat or kitten into your home.
+- Establish a regular grooming routine (including nail trimming) with each of your cats early in your relationship.
+This is especially important when you introduce a new cat or kitten into your home.
 A familiar, predictable routine reduces anxiety for your cat.

-Working with your cat on a counter facing away from you can be comfortable for both of you.
-Sitting on the floor with your cat between your legs is another option.
+- It may be comfortable for both of you if you work with your cat on a counter facing away from you.
+You can also sit on the floor with your cat between your legs.
 On your lap is good for a casual, more intimate session.

-Work on mats individually.
-Split them into smaller sections using your comb – untangle from the tips of the fur rather than the base – work with two hands whenever possible using one hand to comb and one to isolate and hold the mat to reduce the tug.
+- Work on mats individually.
+Split them into smaller sections using your comb – untangle from the tips of the fur rather than the base – work with two hands whenever possible using one hand to comb and one to isolate – hold the mat to reduce the tug.